Do not go where the path may lead, go instead where there is no path and leave a trail. ― Ralph Waldo Emerson

 Do you know where you want to take your business?

-Or, do you feel overwhelmed and confused about what you need to do to get better results in 2014?
+Or, do you feel overwhelmed and confused about what you need to do to get better results?

 Transformation can be intentional or it can be accidental.
 The problem with the latter is that you may end up reacting to events, rather than creating exactly what you want.
 I’ve experienced both and I prefer to set my direction.
 Things always turn out better, more in alignment with what I want to experience and the impact I want to make with my work.